Overview

 436 Jackson Street, San Francisco

 Gallery Wendi Norris presents My America, Julio César Morales’ sixth solo presentation with the gallery.
-Marking the artist’s homecoming to San Francisco after more than a decade in Arizona working as a senior curator and museum director, Morales returns full-time to his multidisciplinary artmaking practice that, over the last two decades, has explored migration, labor, and underground economies.
+Marking the artist’s homecoming to San Francisco after twelve years in Arizona working as a senior curator and museum director, Morales returns full-time to his multidisciplinary artmaking practice that, over the last two decades, has explored migration, labor, and underground economies.
 My America coincides with his first career survey, OJO, at the Jan Shrem and Maria Manetti Shrem Museum of Art at UC Davis, on view August 7 – December 1, 2025, underscoring a pivotal career moment and the impact of his deeply rooted and continually evolving practice.

 ABOUT Julio césar morales